toledanosjesus/fakeemailtool/README.md

 # fakeemailtool

-To use this tool you just need to modify the variables below with your own connection details:
+To customize this tool you just need to modify the variables below with your own connection details:

     $PSEmailServer = "Your_email_server_address"     # Please, modify this variable
     $SMTPPort = "Your_email_server_Port"             # Please, modify this variable